SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

 ## Server-Network Metadata {#server-network}

-In many scenarios that require low latency media delivery, the server and wireless router have established relationships and contractual agreements to optimize the delivery of media flows.
-For example, the Content Provider (CP) and Mobile Network Operator (MNO) may have a limited domain ({{?RFC8799}}) that manages trust and configures policies related to the delivery of content.
-The server and wireless router (3GPP UPF) are located in networks operated by CP and MNO respectively.
-The transit (IP) network in between is either a trusted network that is managed and operated by the CP/MNO, or the CP/MNO use security gateways at the boundaries of their network to encrypt all traffic flowing between them.
-Thus, the requirements in this section are not expected to satisfy sending metadata between arbitrary servers and wireless routers located across a wide area network.

-Some use cases benefit from client involvement ({{host-network}}).

-REQ-??: ?? *need text here*

 ### Identification of Media Frames {#frame-id}

 Feedback provided by ECN/L4S to the server (UDP sender) is not fast enough to adjust the sending rate when available wireless capacity changes significantly in very short periods of time (~ 1 millisecond).